f-droid/fdroid-website/_docs/Anti-Features.md

 This Anti-Feature is applied to apps that require things that are not Free Software in order to run.

-This does not mean that proprietary software is include in the app, but for example, it may depend on other software already being installed on your device.
+This does not mean that proprietary software is included in the app, but for example, it may depend on other software already being installed on your device.
 A common example would be an app that doesn't run, or is not useful, unless you have Google Maps installed.